luis-dot-lopes/talk-small/README.md

 For the back-end, the packages used are Express TypeORM and uuid.
 The database is sqlite.

 The code is written in English due to my personal preference.

+In this project, Jairo Silva also participates: https://www.github.com/jairosilva2005